Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Additional Method Details

 \subsection{Identifying Relevant Subreddits}

 To find our list of political and social issues-oriented subreddits, we use the following process.
 Starting with 2,040 subreddits from \texttt{r/ListOfSubreddits}, we look at the 50 hottest submissions in each subreddit as of January 5, 2024.
 We select subreddits where the majority of submissions are in English -- classified using \texttt{langdetect}~\cite{nakatani2010langdetect} -- leaving us with 1,975 subreddits.
 Next, using \texttt{GPT-3.5-Turbo} we classify whether post titles are political (see below for prompt).
+We follow \citet{piccardi2024social} and use the definition of political content proposed by Pew Research Center~\cite{bestvater2022politics}.
 We choose subreddits where more than $80\%$ of submissions are labelled as being political (N=48).
 From the remaining subreddits, we select our final list of 23 based on subreddit size.
 In our final survey, participants also had the option to list an additional subreddit they were an active member of, bringing us to 33 subreddits in total.